jennytoo/libvmod-throttle/README.rst

     rate_limit: A single rate limit, with the same syntax than in the is_allowed() function.
 It has to be one of the rate limits you defined in the is_allowed() function.
 Return value
-    INT; -1 if the key is not found
+    INT
 Description
-    Return the number of remaining allowed calls for a given key, and for a given rate limitation.
+    Return the number of remaining allowed calls for a given key, and for a given rate limitation; returns -1 if the key is not found or rate_limit is invalid.
 Example
     In the API example above, show in a header the remaining calls for the hour::